hrishikeshSuresh/DisasterManagement/README.md

-Disaster relief Management
+<h1><b>Disaster relief Management</h1><b>

-Problem Statement :
+<b>Problem Statement</b>:<br/>
-					Efficient allocation and management of resources between relief camps and shelters to avoid wastage of important resources during disaster relief operations.
-					Help NGOs to respond to various needs of individuals in an affected area and maintain effective co-ordination between government, NGOs and general public to aid the relief operations.
+		  Efficient allocation and management of resources between relief camps and shelters to avoid wastage of important resources during disaster relief operations.<br/>Help NGOs to respond to various needs of individuals in an affected area and maintain effective co-ordination between government, NGOs and general public to aid the relief operations.
 Inspiration :
 				[During the recent events of Kerala Floods (2018), a lot of important necessities like medicine, food etc.